shaharoded/Blackjack-AI/README.md

   - **Card Counting Agent**: Incorporates running count to adjust its decisions dynamically.
 - Deck reshuffles automatically after every 5 games.
 - Performance tracking during training with win percentage visualization.
-- Early stopping during training if the agent achieves a win rate of **98% or higher**.
+- Early stopping during training if the agent achieves a win rate of **50% or higher**.
+- Continue training on an already trained model, if you think it can do better and you got the patience.

 ---